Who We Are

 Since 1984, The Rey Feo program, a 501(c)3, non-profit organization, has raised over $9 million for scholarships given to over 4,000 students in San Antonio and the surrounding area with 200+ students each receiving $2,000 for books and tuition.
 The foundation receives more than 600 scholarship applications yearly, and the demand continues to grow.

 Normally over 60 high schools participate.
 For the Fall 2017 awardees, 49 high schools in Region 20 had 111 awardees going to 35 different colleges/universities throughout the United States and selecting 41 different majors for their higher education.
-A majority of the scholars are first-generation students and come from single member-low income parents.
+Many of the scholars are first-generation students and come from single-member low-income parents

 Rey Feo Scholarship Foundation History